28 Mini Rules That Have Drastically Simplified My Life

 Email overload?
 Instead of unsubscribing from everything, how about taking the plunge and getting a totally new email address?
 Sounds crazy, but it works.
 If you really want to clear things out and start fresh, a new email can really help.
 To do this, you can put up an autoresponder telling people to reply if they want the new email address.
 This way, you’ll only get replies from people with real emails.

-10. Separate the facts from your thoughts about the facts
+10. Separate the ‘faux’ from the facts, when it comes to your thoughts

 We tend to make circumstances mean so much more than they actually do.
 The next time your life feels like it’s getting to be too much, or when something happens you don’t like, separate out the facts from what you’re thinking about the facts.
 So often our thoughts about the facts are what’s making our lives crazy — not the facts themselves.
 Start to watch your mind and how you think.
 Are you making your life crazier than it is?
 When you have a clear mind, you have a clear life.